Your Questions Answered

 What Other Psychotherapeutic Modalities Might Be Helpful For Me And My Main Problem?

 CBT is typically brief (no longer than 24 sessions/ 6 months) and present focused, meaning the issue you bring to therapy should be impacting you at the current time or likely to resurface due to difficulty maintaining coping strategies.
-Whilst it is person centred, other forms of psychotherapy may suit your needs better, particularly if your issues are historical or relationship focused, more concerned with bereavement or existential and philosophical, for example wanting to explore your distress in the context of the meaning of life.
+Whilst it is person-centred, other forms of psychotherapy may suit your needs better, particularly if your issues are historical or relationship focused, more concerned with bereavement or existential and philosophical, for example wanting to explore your distress in the context of the meaning of life.
 CBT can be greatly effective because many people don’t want to know the ‘why’ behind the ‘how’, that’s not to say we won’t touch on why, but the emphasis is solution focused; building coping strategies for now and the future.
+EMDR is typically recommended for mental health difficulties related to anxiety and trauma, particularly PTSD, therefore may be less brief than CBT.
+Similarly, it does account for the past however the work is present-focused.
 Where CBT may not be appropriate, counselling, psychoanalytic or psychodynamic therapies, systemic, couples or family therapy, existential, psychodrama or art therapies are all privately but widely available.

 What Can I Expect From Reiki?